Xujiayao/TextPlaceholderAPI-Compat/README.md

 ### For Developers

+Ensure that your `mainProject` is set to the latest release version of Minecraft.

 Only edit the `common.gradle` file.
+Remove `eu.pb4:placeholder-api` from the dependencies section.

-There is no need to add the following to the wrapper's `build.gradle`.
+Do NOT add the following to the wrapper's `build.gradle`, as it will break the library if used with versions other than the version specified in `mainProject`.

 ```groovy
 repositories {